-The following other relevant funds will contribute to regional development and their actions are coordinated with the Cohesion policy:
+the following other relevant funds can contribute to regional development and their actions are coordinated with the Cohesion policy:

-- the European Maritime, Fisheries and Aquaculture Fund (EMFAF) and - the European Agricultural Fund for Rural Development (EAFRD)
+- the European Maritime, Fisheries and Aquaculture Fund (EMFAF) and - the European Agricultural Fund for Rural Development (EAFRD).

-These five funds together are known as the European Structural and Investment (ESI Funds).
-ESI Funds will be managed by EU Member States, by means of partnership agreements, and the European Commission has shared responsibility for sound economic governance.
+All such funds (except the Just Transition Fund (JTF) are known as the European Structural and Investment Funds (ESI Funds) are managed based on a system of shared responsibility between the European Commission and the Member State authorities, whereby the later manage the programs and and the European Commission has shared responsibility for sound economic governance.

-ESI Fund are subject to common rules and to common national procurement requirements and guidance, including the following:
+ESI Funds are subject to common rules and to common national procurement requirements and guidance, including the following:

-• a broad range of support can be provided, including in the form of grants, procurement, prizes, repayable assistance, flat rate financing, interest rate subsidies and guarantee fee subsidies and other financial instruments, or a combination thereof as well as voluntary payments to relevant international organizations.

-- support could be provided to certain public private partnerships (PPP) - certain "dual use" technologies can in principle be supported - support from the ERDF and the CF is generally provided for entities established in the EU and not in overseas countries and territories (OCTs) or elsewhere (OCTs may nevertheless participate in Interreg programmes - by contrast, EFTA/EEA members, acceding countries, candidate countries and potential candidates and certain third countries can in principle participate to the ESF (Employment and Social Innovation strand) and entities established in OCTs are eligible for funding under such strand - the ERDF and the CF cannot support certain industries and activities, including certain investments in airport infrastructure or air traffic management systems or aircrafts.
+- a broad range of support can be provided, including in the form of grants, prizes, repayable assistance, flat rate financing, interest rate subsidies and guarantee fee subsidies and other financial instruments, or a combination thereof as well as voluntary payments to relevant international organizations. - support could be provided to certain public private partnerships (PPP) - certain "dual use" technologies can in principle be supported - support from the ERDF and the CF is generally provided for entities established in the EU and not in overseas countries and territories (OCTs) or elsewhere (OCTs may nevertheless participate in Interreg programmes) - by contrast, EFTA/EEA members, acceding countries, candidate countries and potential candidates and certain third countries can in principle participate to the ESF (Employment and Social Innovation strand) - the ERDF and the CF cannot support certain industries and activities, including certain investments in airport infrastructure or air traffic management systems or aircrafts.